[Updated, Aug 2026]

 We'll compare each average spending with the lowest average spending ($82.00 for a 1-person household) and calculate the percentage difference.

-As expected, electricity costs generally increase as more people live in a household, but the rate of increase tends to moderate as the household size grows.
+As expected, electricity costs generally increase as more people live in a household, though the rate of increase doesn't move in a straight line.

-For instance, while the cost jumps significantly by 53.92% when moving from a 2-person household to one with 3 or 4 people, the increase is less sharp, at 23%, when expanding from a 3 or 4-person household to one with 5 people.
+For instance, the cost jumps significantly by 53.92% when moving from a 2-person household to one with 3 or 4 people.
+That increase eases to 23% when expanding from a 3 or 4-person household to one with 5 people, but it ticks back up to 28.36% as households expand beyond five members, likely reflecting the added consumption that comes with more occupants sharing a home.

 From a survey of 101 participants, 61 (about 60.4%) use SP Group, while 17 (16.8%) are with Geneco.
 The rest are distributed among various other retailers.

 Notably, Geneco users reported lower average electricity costs than those with SP Group.
-In the second quarter of 2024, for instance, Geneco’s rate was 28.98 cents/kWh for a 12-month contract, which undercuts SP Group’s rate of 31 cents/kWh.
-This pricing difference likely contributes to the trend observed.
+In the second quarter of 2024, for instance, Geneco's rate was 28.98 cents/kWh for a 12-month contract, which undercut SP Group's rate of 31 cents/kWh at the time.
+This pricing difference likely contributed to the trend observed.

 Other Factors Influencing Electricity Costs